medh01/Intro-to-machine-learning/README.md

 # supervised machine learning
 Supervised machine learning is used with labeled datasets to predict a target y based on features X Now let's define these terms:
+* a dataset: a collection of data
 * a target: The variable that we want to predict (output).
 We call all the entries of the target column labels.
 * features: All the variables other than the target (input)
 * labeled dataset: It's a dataset that consists of input and ouput that means the target variable is already known